Bat boy

 A Lansing Lugnuts batboy (in white) carrying a baseball bat away from home plate.

-In baseball, a bat boy (Note: Batboy, without a space, is also common.) or bat girl is an individual who carries baseball bats to the players on a baseball team.
+In baseball, a bat boy, often simply batboy, or bat girl is a person, commonly a youth, who carries baseball bats to the players on a baseball team.
 Duties of a batboy may also include handling and preparing players’ equipment and bringing baseballs to the umpire during the game.
 During games, a batboy remains in or near a team's dugout and the area around home plate.

 A bat boy should not be confused with ball boys, who are stationed down the foul lines to retrieve foul balls.
 As batboys are stationed on the field, albeit in foul territory, they can occasionally interfere with play; such events are governed by Rule 6.01(d), the main point of which is that if the interference is unintentional, any live ball remains alive and in play.